Powerlearnproject/se-day1-assignment-Mesh-code1/README.md

 Improved Prompt:
 "Provide an overview of software engineering including its key principles, importance in the technology industry, and its main phases."

+Explanation:
+The improved prompt is more specific and clear.
+It narrows down the topic to software engineering, specifies what aspects to cover (principles, importance, phases), and reduces ambiguity.
+Clarity ensures the AI model generates a focused and informative response making it more effective for the user’s needs.